Don’t let extra celery go to waste! Learn how to freeze celery, how long to blanch it, and how to use it in recipes like soups, smoothies, and juices.

 Some of my recipes in which you can sub frozen celery for fresh include Carrot and Celery Soup with Thyme Pecan Crumble, Mushroom and Lentil Ragu, Slow Cooker Mushroom Barley Stew, and Healthy Vegetable Tortellini Soup.

 In addition, it works very well in some cold recipes that are blended, including juices and smoothies.
-Check out this celery smoothie from A Couple Cooks for inspiration.
+Check out my Celery Smoothie with Apple and Banana for inspiration.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.